Florida Insurance Claims Attorneys

 Many people wonder why insurance companies commit bad faith when it comes to their policyholders.
 In most cases, it is because of money.
 Insurance companies are for-profit companies.
 This means that when they deny a claim or do not provide the full compensation or benefits for a claim, they end up saving money.
 Many insurance companies are aware that most policyholders will not try to dispute or fight back against an underpaid or rejected claim.

 The attorneys at Zimmerman & Frachtman have handled numerous bad faith cases.
 Our lawyers are skilled in evaluating and prosecuting insurance bad faith claims.
-If you, a family member, or a friend has been a victim of bad faith and would like to learn more about your legal rights, please contact us here or call (954) 509-1900 or toll free at 1-(800) 886-LAWS.
+If you, a family member, or a friend has been a victim of bad faith and would like to learn more about your legal rights, please contact us here or call (954) 509-1900.
 We offer free consultations and charge you only if we win your case.